 Generally speaking, most of the riders above are worth pursuing if they apply to your unique situation; however, you might want to hold off on a child protection rider or accidental death benefits.

-If you’re going to go so far as to add accidental death benefits, why not increase your coverage amount on a standard plan, ensuring your family gets the death benefit even if you slip and fall at your house.
+If you’re going to go so far as to add accidental death benefits, why not increase your coverage amount on a standard plan?
+This would ensure that your family gets the death benefit.
+Even if you slip and fall at your house.

 Likewise, buying a policy for your child could be a more sound decision than adding a child protection rider.

 You can compare rates for life insurance using our quote form at the top of this page, or call us at 800-712-8519 to discuss your life insurance needs.